dwolter/BamBirds/game/README.md

 1. Quit Chrome.
 2. Open the following path in your systems file explorer.
 Replace `$user$` with your user name and `$chrome$` with your version of Chrome (e.g. `google-chrome` for Chrome on Linux).
 Windows: `C:\\Users\$user$\AppData\Local\Google\$chrome$\User Data\Default`, OS X: `/Users/$user$/Library/Application Support/Google/$chrome$/Default`, Linux: `/home/$user$/.config/$chrome$/Default`.
-3. Unzip `Application Cache.zip` (it should be contained in the software you [get from the organizers](#game-and-abserver)).
+3. Unzip `Application Cache.zip` (it should be contained in the software you [get by the organizers](#game-and-abserver)).
 Copy the resulting folder `Application Cache` to the directory you've opened.
 By doing this you probably replace an existing folder.
 4. Open Chrome and visit `chrome.angrybirds.com`.
 Angry Birds should be loading.